GLOBAL MARKETS-Stocks down, dollar near 5-week low ahead of Fed

 DOLLAR STRUGGLES

-The dollar was 0.4 percent lower against the yen at 97.83 yen, up 0.1 percent against the euro, while the dollar index was little changed after touching a five-week low of 81.785.
+The dollar was 0.4 percent lower against the yen at 97.83 yen, while the dollar index was little changed after earlier touching a five-week low of 81.785.

-Traders said the dollar's small recovery from its low on Monday was an adjustment of positions ahead of the Fed statement.
-A selloff had over the last three weeks left it down 1.7 percent for the month.
+Traders said the dollar's recovery from its low on Monday was an adjustment of positions ahead of the Fed statement after a selloff had over the last three weeks left it down 1.7 percent for the month.
+The dollar was up 0.2 percent against the euro .

 "The dollar faces a lot of key event risk in the week ahead with the release of the U.S. Q2 GDP report and the latest FOMC policy meeting on Wednesday, followed by the release of the U.S. employment report for July on Friday," said Lee Hardman, currency strategist at Bank of Tokyo Mitsubishi.

 In debt markets, German Bund futures edged back into negative territory in thin trade and euro zone periphery bonds eased.
-But investors refrained from placing big bets.
+But investors refrained from placing big bets before this week's monetary policy decisions and data.

 DELICATE CHINA